armory/documentation/_spinnaker/Armory-Spinnaker-Quickstart-3.md

 Need help setting this up? - For a guided tutorial the **Video Walkthrough** at the bottom of this page.

+**This guide assumes that Spinnaker was installed with Halyard, not Operator**

 ## Prerequisite
 Before you start, ensure that have completed the following requirements:
 * Finish [AWS QuickStart Step 2](/spinnaker/Armory-Spinnaker-Quickstart-2)